COVID-19 What's Happening FAQ

 Speaking to City Council electronically at the Public Hearing

-Council members, Administrative staff and the public will also have the option of participating in the Public Hearing electronically through the ZOOM platform, which will also stream to YouTube.
-If you wish to register to speak at the Public Hearing via the Zoom platform you must email firstname.lastname@example.org by 10:00 a.m. on November 2, 2020 indicating your desire to attend via ZOOM and make a verbal presentation.
+Council members, Administrative staff and the public are only able to participate in the Public Hearing electronically through the ZOOM platform, which will also stream to YouTube.
+If you wish to register to speak at the Public Hearing via the Zoom platform you must email firstname.lastname@example.org by 10:00 a.m. on the day of the Public Hearing indicating your desire to attend via ZOOM and make a verbal presentation.
 You will receive an email at approximately 2:00 p.m. with a link to join the meeting.
 When it is your time to speak the Chair of the Hearing will ask the ZOOM Meeting Host to bring you into the meeting to speak.
 The usual speaking time limits of 5 minutes for an individual, or 10 minutes for a group submission at the discretion of the Chair, will apply.
 Further instructions and information will be included in the ZOOM meeting invitation.

 When a Public Hearing is scheduled to commence on a Monday at 5 PM, individuals wishing to speak at the Public Hearing must register to speak by email sent to the email address set out in the Notice of Public Hearing, not later than 10 AM on the day of the Public Hearing.